GaneshPhapale/kubernetes-tekton-cicd/README.md

  1. As you need tekton is install on your kubernetes/openshift enviornment.
     To setup it on kubernetes, follow: https://github.com/tektoncd/pipeline/blob/master/docs/install.md

- 2. As we use dockerhub for image registery you need to login into the docker using command:
+ 2. As we use dockerhub for private image registery you need to login into the docker using command:

     $ docker login